mwiraszka/LondonChessClub/README.md

 - 🚀 Add support for commas in uploaded CSVs wherever values are wrapped in double-quotes (RFC 4180 standard)
 - 🐛 Fix a few bugs related to new user activity / auto-logout flow, and extend admin user inactivity limit to 3 hours
-- 🔧 Extend test coverage to include the remainder of frontend services
+- 🔧 Extend test coverage to include all HTTP interceptors and the remainder of frontend services

 </details>